magnitov/pentad/README.md

 Prefix for the output files.
 By default, we save the output to the same directory with prefix *pentad*.

+* **save_submatrices**

+A flag that indicates whether to save the extracted submatrices.
+Useful in case you want to perform any downstream analyses for the areas.

 * **center_width**

 Fraction of the central fragment of the square that represents intercompartental interactions used for compartment strenght quantification.